 Chemical: Lead can be present in drinking water, as lead piping, lead solder and lead-lined water tanks were commonly used in plumbing up to about 1970, so some people may still be getting water through these older plumbing systems.
 Water for drinking and cooking should contain as little lead as possible.
-The legal level of lead in drinking water is now 10 micrograms per litre.
-It reduced from 25 micrograms per litre on 25 December 2013.
+The legal level of lead in drinking water is 10 micrograms per litre.

 Septic tanks: Leakage from septic tanks or other domestic waste water treatment systems can contaminate drinking water - see Is your well at risk from your septic tank? (pdf).
-Under the Water Services (Amendment) Act 2012, all domestic waste water treatment systems, including septic tanks, must be registered and an inspection system has been established.
+All domestic waste water treatment systems, including septic tanks, must be registered and an inspection system is in place.
 The owner of the system must ensure that any necessary remediation is carried out, following inspection.

 Read more in our document on inspection of septic tanks and other domestic waste water treatment systems and in the EPA's Frequently Asked Questions.